 And you know what, they're right.
-It *is* too hard to remember lots of passwords - even if you use a system like the one I show in the following video:
+It *is* too hard to remember lots of passwords - even if you use a system like the ones in the following video:

 (Enjoy this video?
 You can check out more on the SophosLabs YouTube channel and subscribe if you like)

-And that's why I recommend using password management software - sometimes known as a password vault - like 1Password, KeePass and Lastpass.
+And that's why the video also recommends using password management software - sometimes known as a password vault - like 1Password, KeePass and Lastpass.

 Password management software can remember all your hard-to-crack passwords for you (they can even generate them to make sure they're super complex), and store them securely behind one master password.

-Just make sure that your master password is really strong and not one that you'll forget (maybe use my video above to help you create one).
+Just make sure that your master password is really strong and not one that you'll forget (use the video above to help you create one).

 Take care out on the net, and fix your passwords today!Follow @NakedSecurity